n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

 > Note: the features discussed below are applied after the completion
 > of the decomposition, mark-reordering, and recomposition
 > stages.
-Furthermore, they are applied before any other GSUB and GPOS
+Furthermore, they are applied before any other <abbr>GSUB</abbr> and GPOS
 > features.
 >
 > As a result, shaping engine implementors may choose to
-> defer application of these features to the start of GSUB and GPOS
+> defer application of these features to the start of <abbr>GSUB</abbr> and GPOS
 > processing for the sake of convenience.

 The `ccmp` and `locl` features can involve normalization, as described below.
-If they are present in the active font and match the text run, all `ccmp` and `locl` features should be applied, and should be applied in the order in which they are listed in the GSUB table.
+If they are present in the active font and match the text run, all `ccmp` and `locl` features should be applied, and should be applied in the order in which they are listed in the <abbr>GSUB</abbr> table.

 ##### 4.1 `ccmp` features #####